yasint23/My_Devops/hands-on/Nexus/Nexus-01-creating-maven-repositories/README.md

 </settings>
 ```

-- Add distributionManagement element given below to your pom.xml file after `</dependencies>` line.
+- Add distribution Management element given below to your pom.xml file after `</dependencies>` line.
 Include the endpoints to your maven-releases and maven-snapshots repos.
 Change localhost >>>> Public ip of your server.

 ```
 curl http://169.254.169.254/latest/meta-data/public-ipv4